mkmacho/qualitative-interviews/README.md

 docker run --detach --publish 8000:80 interviews
 ```

-Your remote machine will now forward requests to port 8000 onto port 80 on which the Docker container is listening, thereby processing requests.
+Your remote machine will now forward requests to port 8000 onto port 80 on which the Docker container is listening, thereby processing requests to `<REMOTE_HOST>:8000/`.

 ## Option 3: Deploy on AWS